unikorn-cloud/core/README.md

 ### Application Resources

-Applications form the basis of all managed services in Unikorn.
+Applications form the basis of all managed services.
 Most managed resource types are a collection of applications managed by provisioners in a specific way to yield an end result.

 Applications are defined only once e.g. there is only one instance of `cert-manager` in the system.